 - Transfer the softened veggies along with 1/2 cup non-dairy milk to your blender, with the already blended almonds.
 Blend until smooth.

 - Pour the blended soup back into your pot.
-Add the cubed potatoes, nutritional yeast, bay leaf, lemon juice, 1 cup water and 1 cup non-dairy milk.
-The potatoes will use the liquid to help thicken the soup.
+Add the cubed potatoes, nutritional yeast, bay leaf, lemon juice, 1 cup water and 1 and 1/2 cup non-dairy milk.

 - Let simmer on low for 30-45 min or until potatoes are fork soft.
 Stir frequently to keep the potatoes from sticking.
 Add more milk/water, if needed, for desired consistency.